stevstrong/Ethernet_STM32/README.md

 `  Ethernet.init(mSpi, PA4); // SPI class object, chip select pin on your choice`

-This will start the SPI transaction at maximum supported speed (36MHz on SPI1 for F3, 42MHz for F4).
+This will start the SPI transaction at maximum supported speed (36MHz on SPI1 for F1, 42MHz for F4).

 4. The rest of functions / commands have the same syntax with the stock Arduino Ethernet library.

 5. Here a typical example:
 ```
 #include <Ethernet_STM32.h>
+#include <SPI.h>
 ...
 SPIClass mSpi(1); // you can use 1..2 for STM32F1, 1..3 for STM32F4)
 ...